sachinb4u/servletbridge-felix/README.md

 into OSGi bundles so no manual work has to be done here.
 Based on your requirements you can now create either a *minimal* or an *extended* version of the servletbridge.

-### *Minimal* version
+### *Simple* version

-The minimal version only contains the mandatory bundles to run a servletbridge with webconsole support.
+The simple version only contains the mandatory bundles to run a servletbridge with webconsole support.
 To create such a servletbridge just clone the project  and navigate to the parent folder.
 Next run `mvn clean install` from the command line.
 This will create and fetch all the required artifacts to get a working war file.
 The following screenshot shows the webconsole with all installed bundles.